 07 Sep Holdover Tenant

 A holdover tenant is a renter who remains in a property after the expiration of their lease.
-A holdover tenant situation arises when a tenant stays without the landlord’s consent.
-The only difference between a holdover tenant and trespasser is that the tenant entered the rental property legally.
+This type of situation arises when a tenant stays without the landlord’s consent.
+The only difference between a holdover tenant and trespasser (or a squatter) is that the tenant entered the rental property legally.
 However, be cautious, if you continue to collect the rent from a holdover tenant without creating a new lease, the tenant will generally be considered to have a month-to-month rental agreement.
 In a situation like this, both the tenant and the landlord can terminate the lease agreement with one month’s notice.
 With this in mind, we offer some insight on dealing with a holdover tenant.

 Please Note: this information is not intended to be exhaustive or a substitute for qualified legal advice.
 You are responsible for performing your own research and complying with all laws applicable to your unique situation.